dankuck/dankuck.github.io/_posts/2016-12-05-business-for-6-year-olds-part-2.md

 <dd>What do they do?</dd>

 <dt>Dan</dt>
-<dd>They take old furniture and replace the clothe on it and some of the pieces inside so it's new and nice.</dd>
+<dd>They take old furniture and replace the cloth on it and some of the pieces inside so it's new and nice.</dd>

 <dt>Alba</dt>
 <dd><i>(Excited)</i> I want to have a business like that!</dd>